 The Company markets several product lines within each of the Company's product categories and under each of the Company's brands.
 The Company's competitive advantage is based on strong brands, an emphasis on innovation and new product development, and excellent sourcing capabilities.
 The Company owns or licenses many of the leading brands in its industry.
 Over the last several years, the Company's sales growth has come from: (i) expanding product offerings within the Company's current categories, (ii) developing and acquiring new brands and product categories and (iii) entering new channels of distribution, primarily in the United States.
-Key factors in the Company's growth strategy have been, and will continue to be, the selective use and management of the Company's strong brands and the Company's ability to provide a steady stream of new products and designs.
-A significant element of this strategy is the Company's in-house design and development team that currently consists of 102 professional designers, artists and engineers.
+Key factors in the Company's growth strategy have been, and will continue to be, the selective use and management of the Company's in-house design and development team that currently consists of 102 professional designers, artists and engineers.
 This team creates new products, packaging and merchandising concepts.
-Utilizing the latest available design tools, technology and materials, the Company works and currently sources its products in Asia for over 45 years and currently sources its products from approximately 430 suppliers located primarily in China.
+Utilizing the latest available design tools, technology and materials, the Company works closely with its suppliers to enable efficient and timely manufacturing of its products.
+The Company has been sourcing its products in Asia for over 45 years and currently sources its products from approximately 430 suppliers located primarily in China.
 The Company produces a majority of its sterling silver products at its manufacturing facility in San German, Puerto Rico.